LiadHechler/Liad_Herut_Project/README.md

 and the text of the field as a value.
 ##

+def keep_high_freq_drugs(data_info: data)
+##
+Each report has information about many drugs.
+For each report, the function keeps only the drugs that have the highest frequency, according to data_info.drugs_freq.
+##

 def main()
 ##
 The function reads the XML files, for each file it creates an Element Tree,